 - Reviewing service provision constraints.

-The estimated date of publication for the contract notice is 15 August 2017.
+The contract notice will be published in the near future.
 More information can be found in the Prior Information Notice (PIN).

 Media note: This feature can be republished without charge provided the European GNSS Agency (GSA) is acknowledged as the source at the top or the bottom of the story.
 You must request permission before you use any of the photographs on the site.
 If you republish, we would be grateful if you could link back to the GSA website (http://www.gsa.europa.eu).